-Cradle Mountain – Lake St Clair National Park Weekend Getaway
+Cradle Mountain – Lake St Clair National Park Travel Guide

 Located 165 kilometres northwest of Hobart in Tasmania, Cradle Mountain-Lake St. Clair National Park offers impressive panoramic views and countless opportunities for adventure.
 From trekking along rugged terrain to admiring rare creatures, Cradle Mountain-Lake St. Clair National Park has plenty of adventures in store for Australians with the urge to wander.

-Things to see and do in Cradle Mountain-Lake St Clair National Park
+Things to do in Cradle Mountain-Lake St Clair National Park

 Leave the rain forests to explore the beautiful alpine heaths.
 These alpine locations are uncommon in Australia, so spark your sense of adventure as you walk along elevated paths that weave through groves of pine trees.
 From these paths, observe the mystical mixture of light and mist that descends from the sky.
 You will also notice stunning vistas of the forests and valleys.
 After you have admired the awe-inspiring views, rejuvenate your senses by feeling the cool water of one of the many icy streams that flow from Cradle Mountain.